matrixvanish/Kodiak-Automatic-Update-Script/README.md

 - **Automated Version Detection**: Scans both system and local directories for current version information (`verinfo.ini` or `verinfo.txt`).
 - **Compatibility Guardrails**: Prevents updates on builds outside the supported range (Minimum: 1002, Maximum: 1050).
 - **GitHub Integration**: Fetches real-time update metadata (version, build, and download URL) using a helper PowerShell script.
-- **PowerShell-Powered Downloads**: Utilizes `Invoke-WebRequest` and `Expand-Archive` for reliable file handling and extraction.
 - **Automatic Installer Execution**: Locates and launches `setup.exe` from extracted update packages automatically.

 ## Prerequisites

 1. **Internet Access**: Required to download releases for Kodaik10 from the `missiletechradar/kdupdates` repository.

-## Installation & Usage

-1. Place `Update.cmd` and `fetch.ps1` in your desired application folder.
-2. Ensure you have the `verinfo.ini` at `C:\Windows\Branding\Basebrd\`) containing a `build=XXXX` entry.
-Only in Kodiak10.
-3. Run `Update.cmd` as an Administrator to ensure it has the necessary permissions to read system files and create temporary directories.

 ## Configuration